tomjoht/learnapidoc/_docs/api_doc_survey/survey_preferred_authoring_tools.md

 Despite the fragmentation of tools, we do have some clear winners: Confluence, raw HTML, DITA, Flare, Markdown, Framemaker, and Word.

 By the way, when most people list Word, they do so with some qualification.
-For example, one person wrote, “One job involved using Word (shudders).”
+For example, one person wrote, “One job involved using Word (shudders)."
 Word is usually a tool forced upon someone like a disease they don't want and have been trying to get rid of.

-In contrast, one person wrote, “Given the choice and a clean slate, I'd prefer markdown, reStructuredText or if resources allow, DITA .”
+In contrast, one person wrote, “Given the choice and a clean slate, I'd prefer markdown, reStructuredText or if resources allow, DITA ."
 This answer shows the preferences people have, and which I will comment on later.

 ## Wikis are not dead